-The most tax-efficient way to build a villa in Bali is to register a company and do everything under it.
+The most tax-efficient way to build a villa in Bali is by registering a company in Bali.

 If you build a villa as a company, make sure that you deduct withholding tax from every payment.
 This is your, or your tax advisor’s, responsibility.
 The tax payments also become deductible for your annual corporate income tax.

-We hope that this article gave you a general understanding of how to build a villa in Bali.
-As long as you come prepared, avoid some of the pitfalls highlighted in this article, and don’t build something completely out of touch with the market, you are likely going to have decent returns on your property investment in Bali in the long run.
-Or have an amazing place to stay yourself.
+We hope this article gives you a general understanding of how to build a villa in Bali.
+As long as you come prepared and are cautious, you will avoid some of the pitfalls highlighted in this article.